The Pearl Primitivity Quotes

 Some ancient thing stirred in Kino.
 Through his fear of dark and the devils that haunt the night, there came a rush of exhilaration; some animal thing was moving in him so that he was cautious and wary and dangerous; some ancient thing out of the past of his people was alive in him.
 The wind was at his back and the stars guided him.
 (6.3)

-Suffering and danger have driven Kino to his primitive instincts.
+Suffering and danger have driven Kino to rely on his animalistic, intuitive instincts.